msuslov84/CinemaRoomManager/README.md

 more.
 ### Description:
 This small project from JetBrains Academy is a good opportunity to work with input and output in Java.
 I've dealt with arrays and functions as well as loops and conditional statements.
+Also I've used JUnit library for checking and controlling correct perfomance.
 ### Launch example:
 * java -jar CinemaRoomManager.jar
 ### Technical information: